Australian rules football in Scotland: Current clubs

+Former clubs

-Haggis Cup
+Haggis Cup results

+The Haggis Cup is a major regional tournament hosted in Scotland involving teams from Scotland with invitational teams from the United Kingdom, Ireland and Europe that has been run annually since 2004.

-Scottish National Team
+National team

 The Scottish national team, The Clansmen, compete in 1–3 events per calendar year.
 These events are typically the Tri-Nations Championship, the AFL Europe Euro Cup and an additional challenge match or friendly tournament across the European continent.